Saxon Sydney-Turner: Personal life

 Sydney-Turner never married and, unlike many associated with Bloomsbury, it does not seem he was sexually active.
 He fell in love with the artist Barbara Hiles, a friend of Dora Carrington, but, when she decided to marry Nick Bagenal, Sydney-Turner refused her offer to stay as her lover.
 He remained a close friend of Hiles and her children.

-He was a kind and unambitious person whose friend Leonard Woolf described as "an eccentric in the best English tradition who wrote elegant verse and music and possessed an extraordinary supple, and enigmatic mind".
+He was a kind and unambitious person whose friend Leonard Woolf described him as "an eccentric in the best English tradition who wrote elegant verse and music and possessed an extraordinary supple, and enigmatic mind".
 However, Gerald Brenan called him "one of the greatest bores I have ever known" and Lytton Strachey, although a friend at Cambridge, later said of him "there was probably no one less entertaining in the world".

 Later years

 Sydney-Turner gambled away nearly all his money on horse racing.
-By the end of his life he had become reduced to living in a meagre flat.
+By the end of his life, he had become reduced to living in a meagre flat.

 His Times obituary by L. W. (Leonard Woolf) said he was a "remarkable man and strange character" and an English eccentric.
 He lived for over thirty years in a furnished apartment in Great Ormond Street with a large sitting room and a very small bedroom where he kept a stack of "good pictures" by Duncan Grant and other artists.
 The sitting room fireplace had the same picture on each side, an immense picture of a farmyard scene.
-At Trinity he got a university scholarship as he was the only candidate who translated correctly a Greek passage with a riddle in it.
-In later life he was a champion solver of crossword puzzles, and wrote elegant verse and music but published nothing.
+At Trinity, he got a university scholarship as he was the only candidate who translated correctly a Greek passage with a riddle in it.
+In later life, he was a champion solver of crossword puzzles and wrote elegant verse and music but published nothing.

-His only published writings are a series of contributions to 'Euphrosyne.
+His only published writings are his contributions to Euphrosyne: a collection of verse (1905).